Fearsome Tales for Fiendish Kids: Prince Noman

-Somewhere in the desert is a secluded town named Misery.
-It had been ruled for over 400 years by the House of Volgar.
-The ageing king had married a young, beautiful peasant, who had just given birth to a son.
+Somewhere in the desert is a town named Misery.
+It had been ruled for over 500 years by the House of Volgar.
+The aging king Norman had married a young, beautiful peasant named Letitia, who later gives birth to a son.
 When the newborn boy is ready to be shown to the rest of the family, each member passes the child around and gushes over the features he has inherited from each of them.
-The queen points out they never mentioned any features that her son had inherited from her but her in-laws sneer and ignore her.
-The king wants to name his new son Norman, despite his wife's hesitations, but at the naming ceremony, he forgets his reading glasses and misreads the name as Noman.
-The royal family are concerned and the queen is horrified—"Noman" had unfortunate connotations because it could also be read as "No man".
+Letitia points out they never mentioned any features that her son had inherited from her but her in-laws sneer and ignore her.
+The king wants to name his new son Norman, despite Letitia's hesitations, but at the naming ceremony, he forgets his reading glasses and misreads the name as Noman.
+The royal family are concerned and Letitia is horrified—"Noman" had unfortunate connotations because it could also be read as "No man".

-In the days since the blooper, the royal staff have lots of trouble with the new prince, who keeps turning invisible.
+In the days since the blooper, the royal staff have lots of trouble with the new prince, who's invisible.
 The royal family panics as the king's failing health and the prince's condition could destroy the monarchy.
-The queen sews a babygrow out of lead from the rooftops with a balaclava but has nothing for the face itself.
-The king's doctor declares the king unfit for power and orders the Volgar family find a new ruler.
-The family immediately nominate Noman but the queen protests that Misery would not trust a ruler without a face.
-Her sister-in-law demands she finds a solution by tomorrow otherwise she would be buried alive in a sandpit near scorpions.
+Letitia sews a babygrow out of lead from the rooftops with a balaclava but has nothing for the face itself.
+The royal doctor declares the king unfit for power and orders the Volgar family find a new ruler.
+The family immediately nominate Noman but Letitia protests that Misery would not trust a ruler without a face.
+Her sister-in-law, Princess Florrie, demands she finds a solution by tomorrow otherwise she would be buried alive in a sandpit near scorpions.

 The next morning, the new King Noman is revealed to the people of Misery with a face identical to the one he had the day he was born.
 The rest of the family are absent, refusing to leave their bedrooms for the rest of their lives.
-Inside the palace, the servants are ordered to destroy every mirror in the building.
+Inside the palace, the servants are ordered to remove every mirror.